caprica/vlcj/README.md

 The price for these improvements is a lot of API breakage, sorry.

 The short version of the situation is that vlcj-4 can *not* be considered a drop-in upgrade for any vlcj-3 applications.
-If you want to move to vlcj-4 with your existing applications, you *will* be impacted, and you may have to make some *deep* changes in your own codebase.
+If you want to move to vlcj-4 with your existing applications, you *will* be impacted, at best you will need to use new names for existing methods, at worst although very unlikely you may have to make some *deep* changes in your own codebase.

 There is no automatic migration tool.

 The longer version of the situation is documented more fully in [this ticket](https://github.com/caprica/vlcj/issues/681).